samuel-book/import_from_relative_path/README.md

 Demo to show how to import a module from a package in a different directory.

-In this directory a Jupyter Notebook in the folder "Notebooks" needs to retrieve a module 'helper.py' from the folder utils.
+In this demo, a Jupyter Notebook in the folder "Notebooks" needs to retrieve a module 'helper.py' from the folder utils, which sits in the main project folder.